 Oregon's rocky coast is home to uniquely adapted organisms that have evolved to live in the harsh environment on the border of land and sea.
 Rocky habitat plants and animals are often exposed to disturbances including high wave energy, changing water levels, freshwater inflow, and many others.
-Distribution of these organisms is often dependent on physical factors including temperature, and exposure (to air and water), as well as biological factors such as predation and competition.
+Distribution of these organisms is often dependent on physical factors including temperature and exposure (to air, water, and sunlight), as well as biological factors such as predation and competition.
 These factors often help to characterize the rocky intertidal and subtidal into distinct zones.
-The zones are often based on dominant species such as mussels, barnacles, sea stars, anemones, and urchins.
-These zones can also be used to define less common organisms such as nudibranchs, limpets, sponges, and red, green, or brown algae.
-Management pertaining to highly mobile species must also be considered in rocky habitats, including pinnipeds (seals and sea lions), cetaceans (whales), marine fishes, and sea birds, also utilize rocky habitats for food, protection, isolation, and more.
+The zones are often based on dominant species such as mussels, barnacles, sea stars, anemones, urchins, and algae.
+These zones can also be used to define less common organisms such as nudibranchs, limpets, and sponges.
+Management pertaining to highly mobile species must also be considered in rocky habitats, including Pinnipeds